 Click here to locate a child passenger safety technician.

-the Grant Contract Proposal Guide and Policies and Procedures document.
+Click to download the Grant Contract Proposal Guide and Policies and Procedures

-The differences between what is "Legal" and what is "Recommended:"
+Differences between what is "Legal" and what is "Recommended".

 Parents and other caregivers frequently ask the question “what is the law regarding buckling up my child?”
 Most parents and caregivers assume the law is the safest and what is recommended by safety experts.
 However, this is not always the case.
-Like other states' restraint laws, the Nebraska child passenger safety and safety belt laws are the result of compromises between the “best practice” recommendations of safety experts and provisions the legislators feel are practical, enforceable, and will be tolerated by the general public and their constituents.
+The Nebraska child passenger safety and safety belt laws, Like other states’ restraint laws, the Nebraska child passenger safety and safety belt laws are the result of compromises between the “best practice” recommendations of safety experts and provisions the legislators feel are practical, enforceable, and will be tolerated by the general public and their own constituents.

 2. None of these laws require all occupants be buckled up at all times in all seating positions.

-Parents and caregivers can be assured if they follow the "best practice" guidelines and recommendations for restraining children, it WILL be legal as well.
+Parents and caregivers can be assured that if they follow "best practice" guidelines and recommendations for restraining children, it WILL be legal as well.

 Important Safety Reminders

-Putting a child's safety seat into a vehicle can be confusing.
-Installing a child safety seat properly is important for your child's safety!
-For tip on proper installation information click on any of the following links to external websites:
+Putting a child’s safety seat into a vehicle can be very confusing.
+Installing a child safety seat properly is important for your child’s safety!
+For tips on proper installation click on any of these links to external websites:

-In the United States, motor vehicle crashes are the leading cause of death for children age 3 to 14 years old (based on 2007 figures, from National Center for Health Statistics).
-During 2009, an average of 4 children age 14 and younger were killed and 490 were injured every day in motor vehicle crashes.
-(Source: NHTSA 2009)
+In the United States, motor vehicle crashes were the leading cause of death for children age 4 and every age 11 through 14 years old (based on 2009 figures, from National Center for Health Statistics).
+During 2013, an average of 3 children age 14 and younger were killed and 470 were injured every day in motor vehicle crashes.
+(Source: NHTSA 2013)

-Child safety seats reduce the risk of fatal injury by 71 percent for infants and by 54 percent for toddlers in passenger cars.
-(Source: NHTSA 2009)
+Child safety seats reduce the risk of fatal injury by 71 percent for infants (under 1 year old) and by 54 percent for toddlers (1 to 4 years old) in passenger cars.
+(Source: NHTSA 2013)

-Of the small number of children not in child safety seat/booster seats:
+Of the small number of children not in child safety sea/booster seats: